jmettraux/aachen/src/pba__checks.md

 If there is time pressure, opposition, or the task is dangerous, the referee might demand a check to the player (or roll for a NPC).

 <!-- .comparison -->
-1d20 + _modifier_ ≥ `DC`
+1d20 + _modifier_ ≥ `TC` or `DC`

 The modifier is usually a skill, covering the task at hand.
-The `DC` might be a character Target Class (`TC`) or an opposing character `OC`.
+The target number might be a character Target Class (`TC`) or an opposing character `DC`.

-For less passive opposed checks, the referee might rule that
+For less passive opposed checks, the referee might request

 <!-- .comparison -->
-1d20 + _modifier_ ≥ opponent's 1d20 + _modifier_
+1d20 + _skill_ ≥ opponent's 1d20 + _skill_

-where the modifier are the same skills or different skills.
+where the left skill and the right skill might be the same or not.

 ## attack checks